 Reporting and teamwork are complementary.
 Reporting is essential to mobilize organizational resources to address problems that cannot be quickly solved by the work unit.
 Good communication within the team is essential to maintain mindfulness for the unexpected and to enable a rapid response to contain any emerging threats to safety.
 Most organizations will likely find greater leverage in focusing initially on self-reporting, if only because staff training for better communication (e.g., TeamSTEPPS) is resource intensive and requires ongoing practice to be sustained.
 Thus, the benefit of team training should be greater when it occurs in an environment that is actively promoting self-reporting and, thereby, raising awareness of safety issues.

-I have conducted four national studies of clinical peer review including an eight year longitudinal follow up of programs at 270 hospitals.
-Those results are curently under review for publication.
-The four year follow up study done in 2011 was published in the September/October 2013 issue of the Journal of Healthcare Management and summarized in a brief article I wrote for Becker's Hospital Review, offer the first large-scale demonstration that self-reporting is beginning to be embraced in healthcare and is having a strongly positive impact on quality and safety.
+I have conducted four national studies of clinical peer review including an eight year longitudinal follow up of programs at 270 hospitals (In Pursuit of Quality and Safety: an Eight-Year Study of Clinical Peer Review Best Practices in U.S. Hospitals.
+Int J Qual Health Care. (published Online First: April 9, 2018) doi:10.1093/intqhc/mzy069).
+Together with the four year follow up study (published in the September/October 2013 issue of the Journal of Healthcare Management and summarized in Becker's Hospital Review) it offered the first large-scale demonstration that self-reporting is beginning to be embraced in healthcare and is having a strongly positive impact on quality and safety.

 I've created a storyboard to assist healthcare leaders understand and communicate what is required to initiate sustainable progress toward a culture of safety and embrace the potential for high reliability: High Reliability Storyboard.